 Amazon’s Alexa and Yale locks are just a couple of examples of how connected our homes are becoming.
 This latest digital innovation is yet further evidence of the path we are taking toward a fully digital age.
 Solutions to everyday problems are cropping up in the most unexpected of places.
 We’re sure that we’ll see more of this into 2019 and beyond.

 With over 107 million followers across online platforms, Manchester United ended last year as China’s most popular digital team.
 It seems like a smart move then, that they plan to spend the next couple of years creating a series of club-themed entertainment and experience centres in China.

 Hardcore fans who visit the centre will be treated to an experience which looks set to rival the true “match day” experience.

-The club have teamed up with Chinese property developers, Harves to launch the centres; the first of which is set to open in Beijing by 2021.
-Harves boss, Zhang Bo has revealed that the complexes would be “fully immersive” experiences; using VR to educate, entertain and inspire the next generation of fans.
+The club have teamed up with Chinese property developers, Harves to launch the centres.
+The first of which is set to open in Beijing by 2021.
+Harves boss, Zhang Bo has revealed that the complexes would be “fully immersive” experiences.
+They will use VR to educate, entertain and inspire the next generation of fans.
 Manchester United hope that a visit to these centres will allow the Chinese fanbase to experience what it feels like to be part of the club…part of the culture and that this will allow them to get closer to the club they love.